MandyHole/school-clubs/README.md

               src="https://res.cloudinary.com/dd4cchm7g/image/upload/v1677704293/School-Clubs-logo_iv88ip.png" width = 25% alt="School Clubs Logo"></a>
 ## School Clubs Website

-This website is designed for a particular independent prep school in the UK who offer a Breakfast and Supper Club, offering functionality for both parents and school administrators.
+This responsive website is designed based on requirements of a particular independent prep school in the UK who offer a Breakfast and Supper Club, to give the necessary functionality for both parents and school administrators.
 Parents are able to book their child/children onto regular sessions (eg every Monday morning), edit their contact details as well as request one-off additions or cancellations.
 Administrators are able to see who has recently requested a change requiring approval, edit details if needed and approve/deny requests.

 For the purpose of this project, all references to the name of the school have been removed although their overall branding has been used.
 In a real-world scenario, the school’s logo would be used in the main menu to reassure the users that it is a legitimate website.

-## User Experience
+## Contents
+<a href="#UX" alt="Jump to User Experience">User Experience</a>

+<h2 id="UX">User Experience</h2>

 <ul><li><strong>User Stories</strong></li>
 <ul><li>Site Users</li><ul><li>As a Site User, I would like to be able to create an account so I can view/amend my bookings.</li>